pixelgrade/customify/palettes.md

 # Color Palettes Integration Guide

+## 1. Add color controls for all elements on the page

+## 2. Add Style Manager section with master controls
-## 1. Add Style Manager support to the theme
+### 2.1.
+Add Style Manager support to the theme
 In your function.php file add the following line of code to add support for the Style Manager section.
 This is usually done
 ```php